 Rating 8.6, Prices start from $60 for Double room

 West Loch Park Hotel offers comfortable accommodation with free WiFi access in the entire property.
 It also offers an outdoor pool and beautifully landscaped gardens.

 Fitted with sound proofed walls, air-conditioned rooms come with tiled flooring, a flat-screen cable TV, electric kettle and en suite bathroom.

-Finally, once you visit Vigan, you will have plenty of options to visit, explore, discover and with many more things to do in Vigan.
+Finally, as you can see, there are so many fun things to do in Vigan.
 And, the list above is only a few of them.
 All you have to do is to choose the activities you prefer and start enjoying what Vigan has to offer.